sdg5-hub/sdg5-hub/README.md

         return "turn ambitious ideas into polished software" What I Build
-AI tools for messy real-world workflows full-stack products with clean UX and strong product feel research prototypes that can evolve into real products systems that automate repetitive work without unnecessary complexity demos that are technically strong and easy to explain Featured Projects
+AI tools for messy real-world workflows
+Full-stack products with clean UX and strong product feel Research prototypes that can evolve into real products Systems that automate repetitive work without unnecessary complexity Demos that are technically strong and easy to explain Featured Projects
 NGSP
 Privacy-preserving mediation layer for clinical trial workflows using local models, Safe Harbor stripping, routing, and differential privacy.